GuamBoi/Guam-sDiscordBot/README.md

 4. The `!ticket` command will create a new ticket named `ticket-<users username>` and the `!delete_ticket` and `log_ticket` commands only work in these messages.
    - This command will also send a support message to that channel tagging the user so they know the ticket was created.
    - Only people with the @Moderator tag and the user who the ticket is named after will be able to see the newly created channel.

+5. To deploy the bot to your server and keep it running all the time you have a few options
+   - I use a [Raspberry Pi 3B+](https://www.amazon.com/ELEMENT-Element14-Raspberry-Pi-Motherboard/dp/B07P4LSDYV/ref=sr_1_3?keywords=raspberry+pi+3b%2B&qid=1707900285&sr=8-3) to run mine on, but im sure any Pi would work.
+   - You can also a Cloud Hosting Service like [Heroku](https://www.heroku.com/?utm_source=google&utm_medium=paid_search&utm_campaign=amer_heraw&utm_content=general-branded-search-rsa&utm_term=heroku&gad_source=1&gclid=Cj0KCQiA5rGuBhCnARIsAN11vgSBB_HcY1-m5s-J08hYCxfpPLxoGlskSptqZ92NvNlM8K7EtV_o89oaAgfBEALw_wcB) if you don't have a Raspberry Pi.

 ## Thank You! <a name="thanks"></a>
 Thank you for choosing Guam's Server Bot!
 If you have any questions or need further assistance consider joining my [Discord](https://discord.gg/sKhasKfd)